eduardopini/Dresguardian/readme.md

-DresGuardian — Privacy-First Telegram Group Management Bot with Built-in AI and DuckDuckGo Web Search
+DresGuardian — A Privacy First Telegram Group Management Bot with Built-in AI and DuckDuckGo Web Search

-A powerful, fully self-hosted Telegram bot that puts your privacy first.
-No logs, no tracking, no third-party data collection — just pure, encrypted functionality.
+A powerful, fully self hosted Telegram bot that puts your privacy first.
+No logs, no tracking, no third-party data collection just pure encrypted functionality.

 Forever Free • Open Source • Zero Compromises on Privacy